sourceduty/Format_Developer/README.md

 - Clearer Comments: Comments are updated to be more descriptive and guide the user on what each setting is for.
 - Improved Placeholder Values: Some fields that may not always be needed (e.g., OAuth2 credentials) are included but commented on to clarify their usage.

-This structure aims to make configuring SourceDuty straightforward and easy to understand.
+This structure aims to make configuring Sourceduty straightforward and easy to understand.

 <br>
 </details>